Syphilis - Everything You Need to Know

 Syphilis can be a tricky disease because sometimes there are no visible symptoms and a person might be unaware that they have it.

 The starting syphilis symptoms are mild and can be easy to miss.
 In the primary stage, you might develop one or more syphilis sores called chancres.
+These chancres are painless, and many people don’t realize they have them.

 They can show up on your sex organs, mouth or rectum.
 If you do see a sore, know that it is highly contagious and not something that can be ignored.